 Much about sleep psychology remains a mystery, including the rapid eye movement (REM) phase in which dreams usually occur.
 Therefore, being able to get real-time answers from those who are dreaming could be extremely useful.

-We found that REM individuals can interact with an experimenter and engage in real-time communication.
+We found that individuals in REM sleep can interact with an experimenter and engage in real-time communication.
 “We have also shown that people who are dreaming are able to understand questions, engage in working memory operations and produce answers.
-Most people may think this is not possible.
-And to this day it is an established opinion that people wake up when asked questions, or do not answer, or do not understand the question while they are dreaming.
+Most people might think that this is not possible.
+And to this day it is an established belief that people wake up when asked questions, or do not answer, or do not understand the question while they are dreaming.

 Ken Paller, a psychologist at Northwestern University